lexo-ch/fsarchiver-encrypted-full-system-backup-script-with-email-monitoring/README.md

 1. Clone this repository
 2. Configure the script parameters (backup targets, email settings, etc.)
 3. Install dependencies (FSArchiver, SSMTP)
+4. Configure the scripts parameters (variables) to define backup sources / targets, the path to your backup and log files, e-mail parameters, backup exclusions, ZSTD compression value
-4. Run the script with root privileges
+5. Run the script with root privileges

 ## Detailed Guide